-The AD8250 has high CMRR over frequency, giving it greater immunity to disturbances, such as line noise and its associated harmonics, in contrast to typical instrumentation amplifiers whose CMRR falls off around 200 Hz.
-Typical instrumentation amplifiers often need common-mode filters at their inputs to compensate for this shortcoming.
-The AD8250 is able to reject CMRR over a greater frequency range, reducing the need for input common-mode filtering.
+The AD8251 has high CMRR over frequency, giving it greater immunity to disturbances, such as line noise and its associated harmonics, in contrast to typical instrumentation amplifiers whose CMRR falls off around 200 Hz.
+The typical instrumentation amplifiers often need common-mode filters at their inputs to compensate for this shortcoming.
+The AD8251 is able to reject CMRR over a greater frequency range, reducing the need for input common-mode filtering.

 Careful board layout maximizes system performance.
 To maintain high CMRR over frequency, lay out the input traces symmetrically.
 Ensure that the traces maintain resistive and capacitive balance; this holds for additional PCB metal layers under the input pins and traces.
 Source resistance and capacitance should be placed as close to the inputs as possible.
-Should a trace cross the inputs (from another layer), route it perpendicular to the input traces.
+Should a trace cross the inputs (from another layer), it should be routed perpendicular to the input traces.